macar-cm/xarf-specification/xarf-specification_0.3-draft.md

-# X-ARF Specification *v0.3-draft01*
+# X-ARF Specification *v0.3-draft02*

 This is a short specification for X-ARF (Extended Abuse Reporting Format).
 If you are interested in joining us and/or also start reporting in X-ARF or you think that you might have some valuable ideas, feel that there's still things missing etc., let us know.
 We are happy to get as much feedback as possible.

 ## The idea of X-ARF

 X-ARF is a format to report different types of network abuse incidents to network owners and other involved parties.

-X-ARF is designed as a pure container format, where everyone can plug in as many specific containers as he wants to.
-The content of such containers can be completely different from others.
-The container itself will be defined in schemes.
-These schemes contain all information about the meaning of each listed field (mandatory, optional, data type, allowed values,...).
-To make it easy to read the content of an X-ARF report (just like [MARF](http://www.rfc-editor.org/rfc/rfc5965.txt)) the information is represented in [YAML](http://en.wikipedia.org/wiki/YAML).
-The schemes themselves are defined in JSON Schema [draft02](http://tools.ietf.org/html/draft-zyp-json-schema-02) (please notice!).
+It is designed as a pure container format capable of reporting different kinds of abuse.

+Reports are composed of two or more parts encapsulated using MIME.
+The first part is a human-readable description of the incident.
+The second contains structured data intended for machine parsing.
+The third and subsequent parts contain any relevant evidence.

+Like [MARF](http://www.rfc-editor.org/rfc/rfc5965.txt), the information in the second part of an X-ARF report is represented in [YAML](http://en.wikipedia.org/wiki/YAML).
+Each report type must define a JSON Schema [draft02](http://tools.ietf.org/html/draft-zyp-json-schema-02) (please notice!) for the YAML data so that a report can be validated.
+This is the _report type schema_.
+Along with the schema, a report type will usually need a document which describes the semantics of the fields described in the schema, specifies the evidence provided in the third and subsequent MIME parts and which are optional or mandatory, provides examples, explains the intent of each field, etc. This is the _report type guide_.

-To make sure everybody can understand all available schemes, this community has been established.
-This community discusses e.g. new containers and additional information for existing containers.
-Mostly all members of the community also use X-ARF for real-life reporting and abuse handling.
-Publicly available schemes are versioned and published on [x-arf.org](http://www.x-arf.org/schemata.html) and in a github [repository](https://github.com/abusix/xarf-schemata).
+To make sure everybody can understand all available report types, this community has been established.
+This community discusses e.g. new report types and additional information for existing report types.
+Most members of the community are also active users of X-ARF for reporting and abuse handling.
+Publically available schemes are versioned and published on [x-arf.org](http://www.x-arf.org/schemata.html) and in a github [repository](https://github.com/abusix/xarf-schemata).
 That way every parser is able to validate against the latest X-ARF scheme and thus is able to handle it.

-Please notice that the status of this document still is in development.
+Please notice that this document is still in development.
 If you want to start reporting in X-ARF, feel free to join the X-ARF [mailinglist](http://lists.x-arf.org/cgi-bin/mailman/listinfo/) as well.

+## Transport

+This specification does not cover transport of X-ARF.
+X-ARF can easily be transported over SMTP, HTTP, or other protocols capable of file transfer.

+A transport description should specify if and how multiple X-ARF reports can be bundled together.

+## Security

+Earlier versions defined a "secure" report, which was simply an X-ARF report encapsulated in an S/MIME or PGP/MIME message.
+What's the goal of "security"?
+Is it encryption during transport of the message?
+Is it authentication of the report sender?
+Is it to detect tampering with the report?

+But in general, security should be provided by the transport, not by X-ARF itself.

 ## Identities in X-ARF

-Identities in X-ARF are expressed as URIs, for the sake of maximum flexibility.
-These schemes are allowed:
+Identities in X-ARF should be expressed as URIs, for maximum flexibility.

-* `mailto` (RFC6068)
-* `sip`/`sips` (RFC3261)
-* `tel` (RFC3966)

 These URIs must express the _identity_ of the user or entity (e.g. a service) which produced the report.
+Individual report types must define which kinds of URIs are acceptable and may place restrictions on them.

+For example,

+* `mailto` (RFC6068) - in the fraud schema
+* `sip`/`sips` (RFC3261) - in the RCS report schema
+* `tel` (RFC3966) - in the RCS report schema

 These restrictions are placed on each scheme: